Comparing The Professions: Life Coach Vs Therapist

 Takeaway

 Choosing between a therapist or a life coach can feel tricky.
 If you're unsure, consider researching what each provider offers and the cost of their services.
 Depending on your goals, history, and areas of concern, both a life coach and therapist can be helpful.
-But, for those with mental health concerns, therapy may be the best option to consider.
-Often, online therapy can be a rewarding alternative to life coaching, as it offers a remote format and can be offered at affordable rates.
+But, for those with mental health concerns, therapy may be the best option to consider as therapists focus on diagnosing and treating mental health challenges.
+Often, online therapy sessions can be a rewarding alternative to life coaching and traditional therapy, as they offer a remote format and can be offered at affordable rates.
 If you're interested in getting started, reach out to a therapist to learn more about what they provide and receive further guidance.

 Explore mental health and healing in therapy